mammothbane/leamin/_posts/2018-07-28-first-session.md

 ears.

-There has been no word of the diplomats sent some time ago to the Kingdom of Dwarmak, and the Arch-General, Elijah Farellian, Guildmaster of the Imperial Guild of Military and Defence, has promised to deliver a swift justice to the Empire’s enemies.
+There has been no word of the diplomats sent some time ago to the Kingdom of Dwarmak, and the Arch-General, Elijah Farellian, Guildmaster of the Imperial Guild of Military and Defense, has promised to deliver a swift justice to the Empire’s enemies.
 He has summoned the Empire’s forces to Grivia, where the Empire will bless their campaign against Dwarmak.